 Figs are an attractive deciduous tree and can reach up to 50 ft tall.
 More typically, their heights range from 10 – 30 ft.
 The leaves are large and bright green, lending a tropical feel.
 The flowers are tiny and out of sight—clustered inside the green “fruits.”
 Technically, figs aren’t fruits, but synconium, a special structure of a bunch of tiny flowers that are arranged within this cavity.
 Pollinating insects (for most varieties, a tiny wasp) gain access to the flowers through an opening at the apex of the fruit.

 Popular Types of Figs

-There are more than 200 fig cultivars in North America.
+There are more than 200 fig cultivars in North America, so once you decide you want to try your hand at growing figs it can be hard to know which kind to choose.
 Here are 5 popular varieties that you will probably find in a garden center.

 - Black Mission fig is the popular fig of southern California, first planted there by Franciscan missionaries in the mid-1700’s.
 Fruiting requires pollination by the fig wasp, and so it is best planted in areas adjacent to existing populations.
 The fruits feature bronze-black skin and melon colored pulp.